-If sleeping in your car is the only option, then be warned, it’s not comfortable, in fact it’s about as close to sleeping in an aeroplane as you get without being 30,000-feet in the air.
+If sleeping in your car is the only option, then be warned, it’s not comfortable.
+In fact it’s about as close to sleeping in an airplane as you get without being 30,000-feet in the air.
 However, if you really have no other option, here’s our advice:

 – Park somewhere legal and safe

 The most important tip is to park legally and to do so somewhere safe.

 Make sure your car is locked from the inside.